Anoushka Lucas

 Anoushka Barbara Lise Lucas (born 24 December 1987) is an English singer, composer, actress, and playwright.
 She began releasing music in 2009.
-She later went into theatre and earned a number of accolades, including a Laurence Olivier Award nomination for Best Actress in a Musical.
+She later went into theatre and earned a Laurence Olivier Award nomination for Best Actress in a Musical.

 Early life

 Lucas was born in Fulham, West London, to Anglo-Indian father Chris from Southampton and French-Cameroonian mother Any, and grew up in a council flat in Hammersmith.
-Her parents were both musicians when they met in the 1980s.
-She has two younger sisters and an older half-brother.
+Her parents were both musicians and she has two younger sisters.

 Lucas attended the French Lycée on a scholarship.
 She went on to graduate from the University of Oxford in 2009 with a degree in Russian and Italian.
 During her time at Oxford, she joined a choir and did open-mic nights.